 If this type of hansoku-make is awarded the athlete can continue in the competition.
 Techniques using head diving are dangerous and will be penalised with hansoku-make.

 1. To "dive" headfirst, onto the tatami by bending forward and downward while performing or attempting to perform techniques such as uchi-mata, harai-goshi, seoi-nage, tai-otoshi, kata-guruma, tsuri-goshi, ura-nage etc. it is forbidden to somersault forward when uke is on the shoulders or the back of tori.
-Tori can continue in the competition.
+Tori can continue in the competition (see also Article 18.1.4 point 34).